danpape/YubiKey-Guide/README.md

 - [Notes](#notes)
 - [Links](#links)

+# TL;DR
+This is a guide for creating and using GPG in a very secure way.
+We will generate a main GPG key, and several subkeys.
+What we are trying to accomplish is that your main key will only ever be accessible within a secure live boot linux OS that won't be on the network.
+Your daily-use keys (subkeys of your main key) will be stored on a yubikey device.
+Briefly, what we will cover is:

+1. Purchasing recommended hardware (flash drives, yubikey)
+1. Setting up the hardware, including a live boot linux OS
+1. Creating your GPG keys--a main key and several subkeys
+1. Backing up your GPG keys
+1. Copying your GPG subkeys to a yubikey for daily usage

+Finally we will go through some use cases for how you will use your keys once created.

 # Purchase YubiKey

 All YubiKeys except the blue "security key" model are compatible with this guide.
 NEO models are limited to 2048-bit RSA keys.
 See [Compare YubiKeys](https://www.yubico.com/products/yubikey-hardware/compare-yubikeys/).